jab/bidict/README.rst

-I have been bidict's sole maintainer and `active contributor <https://github.com/jab/bidict/graphs/contributors>`__ since I started the project almost 15 years ago.
+I have been bidict's sole maintainer and `active contributor <https://github.com/jab/bidict/graphs/contributors>`__ since I started the project ~15 years ago.

 Your help would be most welcome!
 See the :doc:`contributors-guide` [#fn-contributing]_